 Here‘s Ed describing how the first thing he does every morning, is check how his album sales are doing in EVERY single market… as you do.

 Safe to say, Ed Sheeran would make a great business man even if he ever hung up his guitar for good.
-And he’s not alone: 50 Cent made far more money off Vitamin Water than on his album sales combined, Bono did the same investing in Facebook, and Mick Jagger received a business degree at the prestigious London School of Economics.
+And he’s not alone: 50 Cent made far more money off Vitamin Water than on his album sales combined, Bono achieved the same investing in Facebook, and Mick Jagger received a business degree at the prestigious London School of Economics.

 What’s Safe Isn’t Challenging, Art Must Be